LineViz: How to Measure Writing Rhythm (Postmortem)

 Rhythm score here is the coefficient of variation (CV), calculated by dividing the standard deviation of sentence length by the average.
 We use CV to measure structural variability, with low values indicating uniform pacing, while higher values indicate altering more dynamically between long and short sentences.

 Flesch reading ease (FRE) is a well-known metric; I include it here mainly for reference.
 It works by calculating sentence length and estimating syllables per word, with fewer syllables equating to ‘easier’ reading and more syllables seen as ‘harder’ to read.
-It was not strongly predictive of post quality in the limited dataset I used; more testing might be needed.
+It wasn’t strongly predictive of post quality in the limited dataset I used; more testing might be needed.

 Length entropy is calculated using Shannon entropy (great analogies here) over fixed-width sentence-length bins.
 It measures how evenly sentence lengths are distributed across bins.
 The value is normalized between 0 and 1 by dividing by log₂(k), where k is the number of occupied bins.
 Higher values indicate more even distribution.
 In our observations, extremely high normalized entropy (0.95+) with fewer bits can correlate with structurally engineered text (read: AI), though this is a heuristic, not a formal classifier.